Arrival in Norway - COVID-19

 After 24 hours in quarantine, you will be required to take another Covid-19 test at the quarantine hotel.
 After 7 days in quarantine, you will be offered a new test - if this test comes back negative, you may leave quarantine.

-If you experience any symptoms of respiratory tract infection (fever, cough, sore throat, fatigue, etc.) isolate yourself at home and get tested for COVID-19 as soon as possible.
-Any roommates will have to go into quarantine.
+If you experience any symptoms of respiratory tract infection (fever, cough, sore throat, fatigue, etc.) isolate yourself and get tested for COVID-19 as soon as possible.
 On the municipality's webpages, you will find information on how to book a test Trondheim, Gjøvik or Ålesund.
 As you will not yet have recieved official Norwegian identification (BankID/MinID), you will be unable to book a test online - instead, please call the Corona helpline at:

 - (+47) 905 09 052 - Trondheim